 Carrying A Concealed Weapon In Michigan

 Our lawyers at David G. Moore, Attorney at Law, have handled numerous cases involving carrying a concealed weapon (CCW) in Southwest Michigan.
-We have more than 10 years of experience defending the rights and freedoms of people just like you.
+We have vast experience defending the rights and freedoms of people just like you.
 Contact our firm day or night for a no-cost, no-obligation consultation.

 Michigan Statutes With Regard To Carrying Concealed Weapons